-Fibromyalgia is the catch-all term given to a condition of chronic and unexplained pain in multiple areas of your body.
-It’s kind of like the ‘Irritable Bowel Syndrome’ of pain where Western medicine can’t really find any reason for the pain and therefore don’t know how to treat it.
+Fibromyalgia is a catch-all term given to a condition of chronic and unexplained pain in multiple areas of your body.
+It’s kind of like the ‘Irritable Bowel Syndrome’ of pain where Western medicine can’t really find any reason for the pain and therefore find it difficult to treat.

-I treat a lot of patients for Fibromyalgia and the most common symptoms are back pain, thigh pain, hip pain, forearm pain, hand pain and neck pain.
+I’ve treated a lot of patients who have Fibromyalgia and the most common symptoms are back pain, thigh pain, hip pain, forearm pain, hand pain and neck pain.
 There are other pains, but these seem to be the most common.
 There are often other non-pain symptoms like IBS, depression and fatigue.

 What is Fibromyalgia in Chinese Medicine Terms?

 The most common cause of Fibromyalgia is what we call blood stasis.
-Blood stasis basically means that the blood flow around your body is not as good as it should be, sluggish and not moving well.
+Blood stasis basically means that the blood flow around your body is not as good as it should be and it is sluggish and not moving well.
 Poor blood flow results in not enough oxygen and nutrients making it to your muscles, ligaments and tendons leading to pain.